halidziya/The-Peace-Island/README.md

   <li> Solar Sinter from Markus Kayser opens the door for reproducing machines.
 You can generate glass from glass with sand and let you grow with sunlight. </li>
 </ul>

+The energy today that we use a chemical form of stored sun light.
+If we have a better way to store the energy we can do much more

 <img src="https://techcrunch.com/wp-content/uploads/2018/07/optical-dnn.jpg?w=1390&crop=1"/>

 # Calculcation of personal universe
 4/3 * pi * 46.6 billion ^ 3 / 7.6 billion

 # References, Links
 https://www.youtube.com/watch?v=A_AFnW1bZL8<br>